cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Stop a Program
 --------------
-You can stop the flows, MapReduce and Spark programs, custom services, workers, and workflows of an application by submitting an HTTP POST request::
+You can stop the MapReduce and Spark programs, custom services, workers, and workflows of an application by submitting an HTTP POST request::

   POST /v3/namespaces/<namespace-id>/apps/<app-id>/<program-type>/<program-id>/stop